VIGNESH-KUMAR-S/Incubation/Make File/Makefile.md

 - Consider, we have a multiple source files that connected to each other.
 If we want to run main function then we should run all the available source files every time.
 - Since, command is very big for projects.
 - By using Makefile concept, all the commands are written in **Makefile**.
 - If we want to change the contents of one source file then we should re-compile that source file otherwise results are mismatched.
-In this scenario there is no need to re-compile all the source files.
+In this scenario there is no need to write all the commands.
+We just run the makefile.
 - ```nmake /f Makefile.mk [NAME]```
 - The above command is used to run the commands under particular **NAME**.
 - Example :- **`Makefile.mk`**